 Author: Akshay Shandilya, Research Associate

-The year 1972 has been a landmark in the history of environmental management.
-It was the year in which the United Nations Conference on Human Environment was held at Stockholm.
-The views expressed at the Stockholm Conference formed a core part of the basic environmental philosophy of many States and found expression in various governmental policy pronouncements in subsequent years.
-The conference, convened by the UN General Assembly, launched a formal process of institutionalization of international environmental cooperation by providing a sound trajectory for formulation of environmental principles ((Bharat, Supra note 1, at 27.)).
+The year 1972 has been a landmark in the history of Environmental Management in India.
+It was the year in which the United Nations Conference on Human Environment (UNCHE) was held at Stockholm.
+The views expressed at the Stockholm Conference formed a core part of the basic environmental philosophy of India that found expression in various governmental policy pronouncements in subsequent years.
+India shared the view with other developing states that environmental problems are mainly due to lack of development rather than excessive development.
+The Stockholm Declaration had a colossal impact on the Indian Judiciary.
+It is pertinent to note how relentlessly the country stove for implementing the recommendations of Stockholm Declaration.